UPDATE 2-Cricket-Test Series India v South Africa scoreboard

-Dec 7 (Infostrada Sports) - Scoreboard at close of play on the fifth and final day in the fourth and final Test between India and South Africa on Monday in Delhi, India
+Dec 5 (Infostrada Sports) - Scoreboard at stumps on the third day in the fourth and final Test between India and South Africa on Saturday in Delhi, India

 India 1st innings 334 (A. Rahane 127, R. Ashwin 56; K. Abbott 5-40, D. Piedt 4-117)